 Each year, you’ll receive up to $300 in statement credits for travel purchases such as airfare and hotels charged to your card.
 And if you’re sick of waiting in the airport security line, Chase Sapphire Reserve® also offers up to a $100 statement credit to cover your Global Entry or TSA PreCheck application fee every four years.

-When it comes to benefits such as roadside assistance, trip and baggage delay insurance and lost luggage reimbursement, these two cards are nearly identical.
-However, in categories such as rental car insurance, travel accident insurance and purchase protection, Chase Sapphire Reserve® is more generous.
+When it comes to benefits like roadside assistance, trip and baggage delay insurance and lost luggage reimbursement, these two cards are nearly identical.
+But in categories like rental car insurance, travel accident insurance and purchase protection, Chase Sapphire Reserve® is more generous.

 For example, Chase Sapphire Reserve® pays up to $1 million for its common carrier travel accident insurance benefit, while the Chase Sapphire Preferred® Card offers a limit of $500,000.